polarfire-soc/polarfire-soc-documentation/asymmetric-multiprocessing/ihc.md

 > The "message in" and "message out" registers could be used to send/receive small amounts of data such as a message ID, a numerical index, a custom control data structure, or a pointer to another location in memory (DDR, LIM, etc.)

 - Two associated interrupts:
-    - message present interrupt:  triggered when a message posted by the sending processor is available to be consumed on the receiving hart
+    - message present interrupt: set when a message posted by the sending processor is available to be consumed on the receiving hart

-    - acknowledge interrupt:  triggered when a message posted by the sending processor has been retrieved by the receiving hart
+    - acknowledge interrupt: set when a message posted by the sending processor has been retrieved by the receiving hart

 ![ihcc-zoom](images/ihcc-zoom.png)